adaptunit/upstream_headers/README.md

 ## License

-ReverseProxyPlug is released under the MIT License.
+UpstreamHeaders is released under the MIT License.